Forårsmøde d 17 marts 2023 med generalforsamling i Odense

 DES annual meeting October 2022 – a brief overview

+The annual meeting of the Danish Epidemiological Society was held in Nyborg, October 25-26, 2022.
+The weather was mild and somewhat gray, and yet the view from the meeting room was scenic through the tall panorama windows toward the Great Belt Bridge towering over the dark sea.
+This might have been a distraction but the atmosphere was engaged and presentations were generally followed by interesting discussions.
 After a short welcome by the chair of the society, Julie Dreier, the first speaker was Prof Allen Wilcox.
 Rather than giving a more speculative talk on the future of epidemiology (as first intended), he wanted to discuss, how science is actually conducted.
 Not in terms of the infrastructure, funding and technical aspects, but how great ideas are born.
 While rationality is the mask of good scientists, to be adored and expected at meetings, the real driver is intuition, passion and spontaneity, since they are responsibly for conceiving sufficiently crazy ideas to change how we understand a subject.
 He made a compassionate plea for a better balance between rationality and imaginative intuition with wild guesses.
 The balance should include dedicated time for free thinking and he shared a recipe from Beveridge (author of “The art of Scientific Investigation”), with steps of immersion, confusion, take a break, and finally (hopefully!) the Eureka moment.

 The second speaker before lunch was Prof Irene Petersen, who shared an overview of studies based on register data from the UK that she had worked on during her career.
 Her focus was the need for methods that can deal with the biases originating from how data are collected, how classification systems may change, how compensation to doctors may influence recordings, and good old-fashioned confounding by disease severity.
 This variety of biases calls for more studies using a triangulation approach, where different data sources, different study designs and varying types of data are used to counter biases inherent in each separate approach.
 Irene highlighted the many uses of the UK general practice research databases (GPRD), which has no counterpart in Denmark currently.